halerankin/fluentui/packages/web-components/src/calendar/calendar.spec.md

 ## Component Description

-The Calendar lets users view and select a single date or a range of dates.
-The calendar has five different views: date, month, week, year, and range-picker.
+The Calendar lets users view and select a single date or a range of dates*.
+The calendar has five different views: date, month, week, year, and range-picker*.

+\*V.2 will include the range-picker feature.

 ### Calendar vs. Date Picker Implementation

 The calendar and the date picker have significant overlap in inputs, outputs, and events.
-The difference is that the date picker is essentially a calendar combined with an input field, in which the input field can can interact with the calendar by opening and closing the calendar and displaying/modifying the selected dates of the calendar.
+The difference is that the date picker is essentially a calendar combined with an input field, in which the input field can interact with the calendar by opening and closing the calendar and displaying/modifying the selected dates of the calendar.
 It is important to note that the calendar is the component that stores the selected dates, which is then exposed to the date picker.

 ## Design Spec